BigglieBorgarm/BigglieBorgarm.github.io/_posts/2019-09-24-ifstatements.md

 title: If statements
 categories: C# Programming
 ---
-If statements are a way of helping youcomputer know when to run code based on certain conditions.
+If statements are a way of helping your computer know when to run code based on certain conditions.

 ```csharp
 int num1;